Critical levels and Jacobi fields in a complex of cycles: Introduction

-In \cite{Me2}, given two homologous multicurves $m_{1}$ and $m_{2}$, the overlap function $f(m_{1},m_{2}):S\setminus(m_{1},m_{2})\rightarrow\mathbb{Z}$, was defined to study the geometry of a complex closely related to $\mathcal{C}(S,\alpha)$.
-In the absence of hyperbolicity, \cite{Me2}, the most natural tools in $\mathcal{C}(S,\alpha)$ seem to come from discrete Morse theory.
-It therefore stands to reason that critical levels will be important in this context.
-There is a notion of critical level of the overlap function.
-The existence of critical levels are a necessary condition for there to be choices involved in the construction of tight geodesic paths connecting a pair of vertices.
-The finite number of critical levels, and hence the finite dimensionality of the space of tight geodesics connecting any two vertices in $\mathcal{C}(S,\alpha)$, follows simply from an Euler characteristic argument on the surface $S$.\\
+The \textit{Torelli group} $\mathcal{T}$ of $S$ is the subgroup of the mapping class group of $S$ that acts trivially on $H_{1}(S,\mathbb{Z})$.
+The complex $\mathcal{C}(S, \alpha)$ is a member of a family of complexes that generalise the complex of curves to study $\mathcal{T} $.
+For example, in \cite{BBM} to calculate cohomological properties of $\mathcal{T}$, in \cite{HM} to reprove a result of Birman-Powell about the generating set of the Torelli group of a surface with genus at least three, and in \cite{Chillout} to give a combinatorial description of a Torelli group invariant known as the Chillingworth class.
+Distances in these complexes are closely related to Seifert genuses of links in 3-manifolds, \cite{Me2}.\\

 \textbf{Sublevel Projection.} The Masur-Minsky notion of subsurface projection is not directly applicable to many problems arising from studying $\mathcal{C}(S, \alpha)$.
-There is not in general a sense in which two multicurves are homologous inside a given subsurface, and distances in $\mathcal{C}(S, \alpha)$ also depend on the number and relative orientations of arcs in subsurfaces.
-Questions relating to the way the Torelli group restricts to subsurfaces have already been shown to be central to understanding generating sets of the Torelli group, \cite{Putty}.
-In section \ref{sublevel} a notion analogous to subsurface projection from \cite{MasurandMinskyII} is defined using conjugate points arising from the critical levels.
+Questions relating to the way the Torelli group restricts to subsurfaces have already been shown to be central to understanding generating sets of the Torelli group, \cite{Putman2}.
+In Section \ref{sublevel} a notion analogous to subsurface projection from \cite{MasurandMinskyII} is defined by restricting to level sets of the overlap function, to which the ``projections'' are as rigid as possible.
 A distance formula analogous to that in \cite{MasurandMinskyII} follows from the finite number of critical levels and distance calculations in \cite{Me2}.\\

-Some of the available choices involved in constructing tight geodesic paths make it possible for a subpath to remain within in a subspace of $S$.
-This is used in section \ref{Cusps} to define cusps and horoballs in $\mathcal{C}(S,\alpha)$.
-A horoball is an isometrically embedded subcomplex of $\mathcal{C}(S,\alpha)$ closed under the action of a corresponding stabiliser subgroup of the Torelli group.
-Outside of the cusps, the orbit of any vertex under the action of the Torelli group comes within a fixed diameter of any other vertex.\\